 - Subchapter III – Information Security Purposes (4) provide a mechanism for improved oversight of Federal agency information security programs, including through automated security tools to continuously diagnose and improve security; (5) acknowledge that commercially developed information security products offer advanced, dynamic, robust, and effective information security solutions, reflecting market solutions for the protection of critical information infrastructures important to the national defense and economic security of the nation that are designed, built, and operated by the private sector

 - Every Agencies’ Chief Information Office “shall compile and submit to the Director an annual E-Government Status Report”

-Twistlock is a commercially developed information security product that supports the intent and goals of the FISMA Act.
+Twistlock is a commercially developed information security product that supports the intent and goals of the FISMA Act and FISMA compliance.
 Twistlock will not only monitor and protect your Agency’s microservices architecture but facilitate the drafting of your Agency’s annual report:

 |FISMA Report*||Twistlock Capability|